 • Avoid DIY repairs on gas furnaces or electrical components.

-In exploring the critical relationship between AC systems and carbon monoxide safety, it’s clear that awareness, prevention, and professional intervention are key to protecting against this invisible threat.
+Awareness, prevention, and professional intervention are key to protecting against this invisible threat.
 Regular maintenance, proper detection equipment, and the expertise of professional AC repair services are indispensable in ensuring that your cooling systems provide comfort without compromise.
+The U.S. Fire Administration explains that carbon monoxide alarms should be placed in a central location outside each sleeping area and on every level of the home, making carbon monoxide alarm placement a key part of year-round safety.

 Key Takeaways for Preventing Carbon Monoxide in AC Systems